arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/stella/tutorials/01.user-manual/content.md

 Some of the real-life applications for this example sketch are the following:

-- **Asset tracking:** Creating systems where Stella boards attached to valuable items can be precisely located within warehouses or facilities.
+- **Asset tracking:** Creating systems where Arduino Stella boards attached to valuable items can be precisely located within warehouses or facilities.
-- **Smart building automation:** Implementing room-level presence detection that can adjust lighting, temperature, and other environmental factors based on the location of people wearing or carrying Stella devices.
+- **Smart building automation:** Implementing room-level presence detection that can adjust lighting, temperature, and other environmental factors based on the location of people wearing or carrying Arduino Stella devices.
 - **Healthcare:** Tracking the movement of patients, staff, and medical equipment with high accuracy within hospital environments.
 - **Retail analytics:** Analyzing customer movement patterns in stores to optimize layout and product placement.
 - **Consumer item finding:** Creating tag-based systems that allow users to precisely locate misplaced items through smartphone interactions.